 - Amsterdam-Zuidoost, vibrant multicultural neighborhood

-1. Old Centrum & Red Light District, where to stay in Amsterdam for first time
+1. Old Centrum, where to stay in Amsterdam for first-timers

 If you are more interested in Amsterdam’s marijuana culture, then the Hash Marihuana & Hemp Museum in Amsterdam might be of interest to you.
 In addition to the artifacts and exhibits on the history surrounding cannabis in the Netherlands, there is even a small garden showcasing various species of marijuana.